mantidproject/mantid/docs/source/algorithms/IntegratePeaksShoeboxTOF-v1.rst

 1. Avoids nearby peaks that are closer to another peak position when optimising shoebox position

-2. The shoebox dimensions of weak peaks can be obtained from nearby stronger peaks with scaling of the TOF dimension to account for the instrument resolution)
+2. The shoebox dimensions of weak peaks can be obtained from nearby stronger peaks with scaling of the TOF dimension to account for the instrument resolution.

 Description